Urology of Greater Atlanta

 The Symptoms of a Cystocele

-What Is Cystocele?
+What is Cystocele?

 The cystocele (prolapsed bladder) can be grouped into grades: